cloudmanic/cloudmanic-cms-old/README.md

+*DO NOT USE THIS PROJECT*

+We move moved to a composer based system over here https://github.com/cloudmanic/cloudmanic-cms

+We keep this project arround because we have a few legancy systems we are still maintaining.

 ## Goals of the project.

 As developers we hate stuffing a site into a content management system.
 It is not natural to us.
 We are always altering our libraries just to work with different systems.
 We are learning the different functions that require a CMS to work.
 We are dealing with the custom routing rules of the particular CMS.
 Cloudmanic CMS lets you develop the way you want to develop.
 Cloudmanic CMS gives you a robust admin panel on top of your code base.